manifoldfinance/fold-staking/README.md

 ## Underwriting Stakers

 Depositing into the `FoldCaptiveStaking` contract enables you to underwrite the risk of missing out on blocks due to service outages of the Manifold Finance Relay.
 This provides a financial safety net for validators connected to the Manifold Finance Relay.

-Automated Compounding of Accrued Fees: The contract automates the compounding of deposits' accrued fees.
-This incentivizes a maximum number of compounds at optimal times with regards to gas costs, enhancing the efficiency of capital utilization.

-Rewards for Staking: In addition to swap fees from liquidity provision on Uniswap V3, LPs (Liquidity Providers) are rewarded for staking their FOLD tokens in the contract.
-This serves as an additional incentive for liquidity providers to stake their tokens.

-Protocol Overview:
-Validators connected to the Manifold relay can only connect to this relay for the XGA Auction.
-If the relay experiences an outage, Manifold covers the cost of lost opportunities for validators.
+The Relay provides Validators connected to it unique MEV opportuinities via the XGA Auction. *[Read more about the Auction at docs.xga.com](https://docs.xga.com)*.
+If the relay experiences an outage, Manifold Finance covers the cost of lost opportunities for validators that participate.

-Risk Underwriting
-Stakers in the FOLDstaking.sol contract underwrite the risk of missing out on blocks, functioning as a form of captive insurance.
-The contract tracks the duration of each deposit and rewards depositors individually.

 <!-- TOC --><a name="staking-mechanism"></a>
 ### Staking Mechanism